Lexicon-LTU-2024/exercise-js-account-registration/README.md

 9. I would like that you also focus on writing clean code and use decent, thought-through, stylings.

+_( The image below is just AN EXAMPLE on how it CAN look!
+Yuo have free reins on the design. )_

 <figure style="text-align: center;"><img src="example-img.png">
 <figcaption>Example</figcaption></figure>